-Mother’s Day is a fitting time to reflect on the most important mother who ever lived: Mary, “the Mother of God” (Greek, Theotokos), as she is called in the Chalcedonian Creed.
-That God would come into the world for us and for our salvation by a woman is perhaps the greatest proof of the equality of women and the dignity of motherhood.
-It has provided a source of inspiration to Christian women throughout the centuries.
+Mother’s Day is a fitting time to reflect on the most important mother who ever lived: Mary, the mother of Jesus.
+That God would come into the world for our salvation by a woman is perhaps the greatest proof of the equality of women and the dignity of motherhood.
+Mary has been a source of inspiration for Christian women and men throughout the centuries.

 Two Extremes in the Doctrine of Mary

 Unfortunately, discussions of Mary are often weighed down by controversy.
-I once attended a Roman Catholic mass, and while there was much that I could appreciate (most of the liturgy was Scripture reading), I was troubled by a large statue of Mary with the inscription, “I AM THE IMMACULATE CONCEPTION.”
+I once attended a Roman Catholic mass, and while there was much that I could appreciate, I was troubled by a large statue of Mary with the inscription, “I AM THE IMMACULATE CONCEPTION.”
 “Immaculate conception” means “born without the corruption of original sin,” and it is something that is said of Christ alone because he was conceived by the Holy Spirit.
 It is troubling that Roman Catholics extend the immaculate conception to Mary, but it is alarming to hear it confessed in the form of an “I AM” statement as if from Mary’s mouth.
 (Interestingly, the immaculate conception of Mary has only been Roman Catholic dogma since 1854.
 It is rejected by Protestant and Eastern Orthodox Christians.)